 Cookie Policy

-Cookies are files stored on users' computers when they browse websites.
-These files collect data to improve navigation, website performance, user preferences, and more.
+Cookies are files stored on users’ devices when they browse websites.
+These files can collect data to improve navigation, website performance, user preferences, and more.

-Depending on the type of cookie sent by the site, different levels of sensitive data may be collected.
-This is why the Privacy Authority has intervened to protect user data, requiring website owners to inform users about the data collected during navigation and, in some cases, to allow users to choose whether to permit data collection.
+Depending on the type of cookie, different levels of data may be collected.
+Website owners must inform users about the data collected during navigation and, where required, allow users to choose whether to permit data collection.

-- Third-party cookies: These are sent by external sites linked to the website being visited, such as Google Analytics.
+- Third-party cookies: Set by external services linked to the website (for example, analytics tools).

-Google Analytics is a web analysis service provided by Google Inc. (“Google”).
-Google collects personal data to track and analyze website usage, generate reports, and share the data with other Google services.
+Google Analytics is a web analysis service provided by Google.
+It can be used to track and analyze website usage and generate reports.

 Google may use collected data to personalize ads within its advertising network.